Sailboat rigging types are:

 On some sailing dinghy’s rigging, the jib and forestay are integrated into one and the jib is furled around the forestay.

-Prior to sailboat stepping, check that you are well clear of any overhead power lines and ensure that the sailing dinghy can be wheeled to the water without the mast coming in contact with power lines or tree branches.
+Prior to mast stepping, check that you are well clear of any overhead power lines and ensure that the sailing dinghy can be wheeled to the water without the mast coming in contact with power lines or tree branches.

 Stepping the mast on small dinghies on can be accomplished by one person, but is easier, and safer, with two people.
 Most masts are light in weight but their length and wind resistance makes them unwieldy to lift and therefore hard when mast stepping.
-The sailing dinghy on its trolley in a bow-down position causes the mast to lean forward against the support of the shrouds when placed in its step, therefore stabilizing the mast.
+The sailing dinghy on its trolley in a bow-down position causes the mast to lean forward against the support of the shrouds when placed in its mast step, therefore stabilizing the mast.
 When lifting the mast, raise it vertically and position the hands quite wide apart giving better leverage.
 Use the following guides and instructions to successfully step a mast.

 Tightening the shrouds beyond their supporting tension causes a bend in the middle of the mast known as mast bend, while adjusting the forestay varies the amount of forward or backward slope known as mast rake.
 Different wind conditions dictate the different [ rake and bend ] settings.
 Use the following guide to obtain the correct rake.